Royal Navy to Super Yacht Engineer licence requirements

-In addition, you will need to take advanced ancillary STCW95 courses for MEOL and above licences:
+In addition, you will need to take advanced ancillary STCW courses for MEOL and above licences:

 For SV/EOOW licences and above, you will also need the HELM certificate (Human Element Leadership & Management).

-You will also need to obtain an “ENG1” which is a medical certificate issued by an MCA approved doctor.
+You will also need to obtain a Seafarer’s Medical Certificate.
 This states that you are fit for work and needs to be renewed every 2 years.
 (See FAQ’s for details.)

-The LIA may also state that you are eligible to take the MCA Y4 or Y3 exam and in addition, the commercial equivalent Engineering Officer of the Watch (EOOW).
-You may want to consider taking both the yacht and commercial oral exams.
+The LIA may also state that you are eligible to take the MCA SV licence and in addition, the commercial equivalent Engineering Officer of the Watch (EOOW).
+You may want to consider taking both the SV and Commercial oral exams.
 Certain yachts require commercial licences due to the technical specification so having both licences can open more opportunities.

 Contact MCA examiners if you have any queries: [email protected]

 Please note the MCA can give an exemption to the AEC1 (Approved Engine Course) at the Letter of Initial Assessment stage provided the applicant submits sufficient evidence that they have completed a relevant qualification related to marine diesel engines, they have experience working on marine diesel engines, and experience with the operational maintenance and repair of marine diesel engines.
 You will need to request an exemption in your covering letter when you submit your LIA application.

-If an engineer already has a Letter of Initial Assessment he/she may send evidence of the above and they will issue a letter confirming exemption from the AEC1 course.
+If an engineer already has a Letter of Initial Assessment, they may send evidence of the above and they will issue a letter confirming exemption from the AEC1 course.

 The MCA are unable to grant exemptions to the MEOL(Y) since this always involves completing a period of sea service, the basic & advanced ancillary safety courses and the MCA oral exam.
 If you have sufficient sea-time from the Navy, you may be eligible to sit the MEOL oral exam provided you have the 5 x basic STCW and 3 x advanced STCW certs with the Seafarer’s medical certificate.

 Recommended training schools / grants: